Davis, William and Anna, House

 After the war, Cooke County continued to thrive, with the establishment of schools, churches, and businesses.
 The county seat, Gainesville, grew rapidly and became an important regional center.
 Today, Cooke County boasts a blend of rural beauty and urban amenities, with a diverse economy that includes agriculture, manufacturing, healthcare, and education.
 The county's rich history and vibrant community continue to shape its present and future.

-This timeline provides a concise overview of the key events in the history of Cooke County, Texas.
+This timeline provides a condensed summary of the historical journey of Cooke County, Texas.

 • 1848 - Cooke County is established by the Texas state legislature.